ksevelyar/idempotent-desktop/doc/run-rofi-with-one-key.md

 # Run rofi with one key

-## Configure rofi to two hotkeys in your tiling wm, `mod + x` in leftwm for example:
+## Configure rofi to run on two keys in your tiling wm

+`mod + x` in leftwm for example:

 ```
 [[keybind]]